jrnold/masteringmetrics/docs/rand.md

   select(response, term, estimate, std.error) %>%
   mutate(term = str_replace(term, "^plantype", ""))
 ```
-Note: the above code currently does not cluster by family identifier as in the original analysis
-so the standard errors will be different.
+Standard errors are clustered by family identifier  using the **clubSandwich** package.

 Print the table.
 If this were an actual publication, I'd make it nicer.